From Mercedes Rhodes…a Camp David Mom and former Board Member

 The first night I struggled so hard trying to figure out why was these people were so nice and loving towards us.
 I had been so use to being treated like a criminal based on my husband’s situation.
 The next morning they pampered us with breakfast in bed and then we went to a session together.
 During my journal time the Lord spoke to me and said, “You are at the right place at the right time.
 Stop running.”
 At that time I realized that I have been running and fighting on my own for 2 years, with no one who understood and no one to talk to.
 I could never let my guard down.
 I felt like I always had to defend us and through this I grew a thick skin.
 I forgot about me and my feelings.
 I never let anyone close because of fear of them finding out and then going through the process of being judged again.
 I never talked about me because I had to be everything to my family, they needed me.
 I couldn’t be vulnerable at this time.

 As I looked up from my journal and began to scan the room, tears came when I realized the Lord had sent me help.
 I was no longer by myself.
 All of those women were in the same boat as me.
-And as the tears began to flow I looked to my right and there was Mama Rose (Assistant Director, Grace Smith), there with a tissue and open arms.
+And as the tears began to flow I looked to my right and there was Mama Rose (Co-Founder, Grace Smith), there with a tissue and open arms.
 My experience at Camp David was me experiencing one of God’s secret places.
 Psalms 31:20 “In the secret place of Your presence You hide them from the plots and conspiracies of man.
 You keep them secretly in a shelter (pavilion) from the strife of tongues.”
 God had to take me out of the big city with all the noise and tuck me away at one of His safe houses to help heal the hurt.
 Psalms 46:1 God is our refuge and strength, a very present help in trouble.
 My daughter was right- it really is a safe place that embraced us with love and compassion like family.”